-Our juvenile defense lawyers in Tampa, FL, understand the pros and cons of entering different types of juvenile diversion programs offered in the Thirteenth Judicial Circuit including arbitration, JDAP, the Walker Plan, and drug court.
+Our juvenile defense lawyers in Tampa, FL, understand the pros and cons of entering different types of juvenile diversion programs offered in the Thirteenth Judicial Circuit including the juvenile arrest avoidance program (civil citation), arbitration, JDAP, the Walker Plan, and drug court.

 Call (813) 250-0500 today to discuss the case.

 Types of Juvenile Diversion Programs in Florida